 Even after a deal is announced, it often requires the green light from regulatory bodies.

-• Antitrust Reviews: Agencies like the FTC or the European Commission may need to approve.
+- Antitrust Reviews: Agencies like the FTC or the DOJ under the Hart-Scott-Rodino (HSR) Act may need to approve.

-• International Approvals: Deals involving companies in multiple countries may need approval from each jurisdiction.
+- International Approvals: Deals involving companies in multiple countries may need approval from each jurisdiction, such as the European Commission or China’s State Administration for Market Regulation (SAMR).

 3. Shareholder Votes